Alex Da Silva (dancer)

 Alex Da Silva is a Brazilian dancer and choreographer, specializing in Salsa dancing.
 Da Silva is also known for being a recurring guest choreographer on the Fox TV show So You Think You Can Dance.

+In 2009, Da Silva was arrested over allegations of rape, and in 2012 he was convicted and sentenced to 10 years in prison.

 Biography

 Da Silva was born March 27, 1968, in Rio de Janeiro, Brazil.
 He discovered Salsa dancing at the age of 20.
 He is credited with contributing to the LA-style of salsa dancing.
 Da Silva started his career as a salsa dancer and instructor in the San Francisco Bay Area.